HISTORY OF THE ACADEMY OF MEDICINE OF MALAYSIA

 - College of O & G - 1999

 - College of Public Health - 2001

 - College of Emergency Physicians - 2011

 - College of Ophthalmologists - 2014

-To ensure the highest standards of specialist medical practice in a professional, ethical and socially just manner.
+- To promote and advance the highest standards of specialist practice and ethical integrity through education and professional development.

 In 1989, DYMM Seri Paduka Baginda Yang Di-Pertuan Agong, Sultan Azlan Muhibbuddin Shah ibni Almarhum Sultan Yussuf Izzuddin Shah Ghafarullahu-la graciously consented to become Patron of the Academy of Medicine of Malaysia.
 His Royal Highness remained as the Patron until 2014.

 In 2015 His Royal Highness, Sultan Dr Nazrin Muizzuiddin Shah ibni Almarhum Sultan Azlan Muhibbuddin Shah consented to be our second Patron.

 The Malaysian Tiger and Hibiscus are national symbols.
 The Scroll signifies an institution of higher learning and bears the motto of the Academy.
 The Snake and Staff is the sign of Aesculapius signifying the art of Medicine.

 Building of the Academy of Medicine